-Gonorrhea can be spread through unprotected oral, anal or vaginal sex with an infected person, even if the person has no symptoms.
+Gonorrhea can be spread through condomless oral, anal or vaginal sex with an infected person, even if the person has no symptoms.

 For men, urine testing is common.

-For men having sex with men who have had unprotected anal or oral sex, it is recommended that you have a sample taken from these areas.
+For men having sex with men who have had anal or oral sex without a condom, it is recommended that you have a sample taken from these areas.

 For women, samples are taken from the infected areas (cervix, urethra, anus or throat).
 Many women assume STI tests are performed during their regular Pap exam.
 This is not the case.
 Be sure to ask your health care provider to test you for STIs - asking is the only way to know whether you are receiving the right tests.

 It is important that you talk to your health care provider about the appropriate testing for you.

 Antibiotic resistance in gonorrhea is happening worldwide, including in Ontario.
 It is important that you get gonorrhea treated quickly and effectively to decrease complications such as pelvic inflammatory disease and infertility, and to prevent further spread of the antibiotic-resistant gonorrhea.

 Gonorrhea can be cured with one injection in combination with pills.
 You must follow the directions given with your medication.
 Do not drink alcohol when taking antibiotics.